• All Recipes

 • Roast on center rack for 40 to 50 minutes until onions soften and peppers begin to brown and blister.
 Cool slightly before removing stems and seeds from the poblanos, Anaheim peppers, and jalapeños.
 Remove garlic cloves from their skins.
 Take one of the poblanos and dice finely for your enchilada filling.
 Set aside.
 Lower your oven temp to 350 degrees.

 • With the exception of your tomatillos, give your peppers a rough chop and add to your blender.
 Add your tomatillos, onion, and peeled roasted garlic cloves.
-Add in 1 teaspoon kosher salt, 1/4 tsp ground black pepper, oregano, cumin, and cilantro.
+Add in 1 teaspoon kosher salt, ¼ teaspoon ground black pepper, oregano, cumin, and cilantro.
 Blend on low speed until well combined and smooth.
 If sauce is too thick, add a tablespoon or two or water at a time until your sauce is desired consistency—not too watery but not too thick.
 Pour into a nonstick skillet and keep warm on low heat while prepping the rest of your enchiladas.

 Part 2: Preparing the Filling